anggawidiarta/blog/src/pages/posts/headwind.md

 title: "Optimizing Styles with Tailwind CSS and Headwind Extension"
 description: Learn about its origins, advantages, and considerations for optimal use in projects.
 pubDate: 2024-01-22T00:00:00Z
-imgSrc: '/assets/images/blog-astro.png'
+imgSrc: '/assets/images/headwind.png'
 imgAlt: 'Astro Framework'
 ---

-*Hello loyal readers, in the current era of web development, Tailwind, which is a CSS framework, is quite popular in use.*
+***Hello loyal readers, in the current era of web development, Tailwind, which is a CSS framework, is quite popular in use.***

 ## Understanding Tailwind CSS: A Brief Overview
 <p style="text-align:justify">Tailwind CSS is a utility-first CSS framework that streamlines the styling process by offering a set of pre-defined utility classes.
 Unlike traditional CSS frameworks, Tailwind encourages a unique approach where developers construct interfaces by applying small, atomic utility classes directly in their HTML markup.</p>